nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Nb of HIGH Priority People
 * Nb of MEDIUM Priority People
 * Nb of LOW Priority People
-* Nb of People Eligible for ComCare
+* Nb of People Income <= 800
+* Nb of Appointments Within a Week From Current Date

 Format: `statistics`